ch1nhcp/Test_JS_EC/README.md

+#Test JS EC
+Fork this repo and show us your development progress via a Pull Request

 #Filter

 Write a function that removes all items that are not numbers from the array.
 The function should modify the existing array, not create a new one.